Ian0v/Ian0v/README.md

 - 👋 Hi, I’m @Ian0v
-- 👀 I’m interested in trading
+- 👀 I’m interested in automations
-- 🌱 I’m currently learning forex
+- 🌱 I’m currently learning n8n
 - 💞️ I’m looking to collaborate on website and app development
-- 📫 How to reach me miaafilahk.
-4@gmail.com
+- 📫 How to reach me ${email}
 -

 <!---